Philip Goddard

 • Robert Lenkiewicz

-(the outstanding master of the 20th century)
+(a particularly outstanding painter of the 20th century)

 • Salvador Dalí